leaf icon

 We are happy to welcome volunteers as young as 14 to the Flower Show!
 Volunteers aged 14-15 need to be accompanied by a parent.
 Volunteers aged 16 and 17 will need to have a parent’s acknowledgment of the PHS Covid-19 and General Waiver, which can be acknowledged while signing up for any in-person shift at flowershow.phs.volunteerhub.com.

-No. Each volunteer will receive a wristband for the day they volunteer when they check in to room 107AB.
-If coming from Jefferson Station, volunteers will have to walk to the West entrance of the Pennsylvania Convention Center located at 12th and Arch streets.
-Each volunteer will also receive an extra ticket for any day to come back and enjoy the Show or can give it to a friend.
-The extra ticket will be able to be picked up at Will-Call.
+No. Each volunteer will receive a wristband for the day they volunteer when they check in to room 107AB, which functions as your Show ticket for the day.
+If coming from Jefferson Station, volunteers will have to walk to the West entrance of the Pennsylvania Convention Center located at 12th and Arch streets to access the check-in room.

 No. However, we will have masks onsite for volunteers who would like one and are following the city’s guidelines.
 Currently, the health and safety guidelines from the City of Philadelphia’s Department of Health is that currently, the city encourages but does not require visitors to wear a mask in indoor public spaces

 Yes.
-There is required General Training for volunteers for the 2023 Flower Show.
-It will be a prerecorded virtual training that will be sent via email in February.
-Some other select volunteer groups will have required training as well which will be communicated to those groups.
+There is required General Training for volunteers for the 2024 Flower Show, which consists of a prerecorded virtual training video (link will be sent via email in February).
+Some select volunteer groups will have additional required training which will be communicated to those groups.
+Some require in-person training, additional virtual training, as well as reviewing some written materials.

 It is not encouraged, and the area that the belongings will be in will not be watched consistently.
 We recommend small bags and packing light when applicable.
 There will be unattended coat racks in room 107AB.